Inflect logo

 Tirana functions as the central telecommunications hub for Albania, managing the majority of traffic between Western Europe and the Balkan peninsula.

-Carrier Density & Carrier Neutrality: Carrier count: around 5–10 carriers as of September 2025.
-The market is maturing, with a mix of local and regional providers offering competitive fiber routes to neighboring capital cities.
+Carrier Density & Carrier Neutrality: Carrier count: over 5.
+The market is maturing, with ~5–10 local and regional providers offering competitive fiber routes to neighboring capital cities as of September 2025.
+While the provider count is lower than Western European hubs, the focus is on direct, low-latency paths into the surrounding region.

 Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions as of September 2025.
 There are currently no direct physical on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure in the city.
 Enterprises manage access via private network extensions to major hubs in Sofia or Milan.

-Internet Exchange Points (IXPs): The Albanian Neutral Internet eXchange (ANIX) is the central peering point, keeping local traffic within the country and reducing latency for regional users.
+Internet Exchange Points (IXPs): The Albanian Neutral Internet eXchange (ANIX) is the central peering point, keeping local traffic within the country and reducing latency for regional users as of September 2025.

-Bare Metal: High-performance hardware is available through regional providers and global entities such as Latitude.sh, supporting latency-sensitive applications without the need for managed colocation.
+Bare Metal: High-performance hardware is available through regional providers and global entities such as Latitude.sh, supporting latency-sensitive applications without the need for managed colocation as of September 2025.

 Power Analysis